Career Timeline of Kara Swisher: Major Achievements and Milestones

 In May 2020, Kara Swisher stated on Twitter that she had not been involved in editing or assigning stories on Recode for many years.

-On September 21, 2020, The New York Times premiered Sway, a Salesforce-sponsored podcast hosted by Kara Swisher, focusing on power dynamics and influence.
+On September 21, 2020, The New York Times premiered Sway, a Salesforce-sponsored podcast hosted by Kara Swisher, focusing on power and influence.
 Nancy Pelosi was the first guest.

 2021: Hosted Succession Companion Podcast